background

 He was ordained a deacon, boldly professed himself a Christian, and was arrested.

-And when commanded by the governor of that region to pay homage to the pagan gods, the former centurion persistently refused.
+And when commanded by the governor of a region to pay homage to the pagan gods, the former centurion persistently refused.
 He endured cruel tortures for his refusal, bravely enduring his tongue being cut out and teeth extracted.

 We are told that dark spirits inhabited the governor’s idols, and, despite his mouth being destroyed, Longinus miraculously spoke loud and clear: